sage-code/csr/content/basics/syntax.md

 **3. One Language Fits All:** Unlike learning different languages for different tasks, Julia is your Swiss Army knife.
 You can build websites, crunch data, create amazing graphics, and much more – all within the same environment.
 Imagine the creative possibilities!

 **4. Level Up Your Skills:** Julia challenges you to think deeply about the logic behind your code.
-Its powerful features, like metaprogramming, will expand your problem-solving toolbox and make you a master coder in no time.
+Its powerful features, like meta-programming, will expand your problem-solving toolbox and make you a master coder in no time.

 **5. Join a Thriving Community:** Learning is always better with friends!
 Julia's friendly and supportive community is there to answer your questions, share advice, and celebrate your achievements.